knice/site-robknight/source/_projects/2016/slack-roomicorn.md

 ---
-layout: post
+layout: project
-date: '2016-03-12 16:29:38'
+date: 2016-03-12
 title: "Slack Roomicorn"
-categories:
-- programming
+tools:
-- Ruby
+- Ruby (Sinatra)
+- Google Calendar API
-- Sinatra
+- Heroku
 ---

-I built a Slack bot called Roomicorn.
+We have several conference rooms in our office, and sometimes you just need to jump into a room for a few minutes.
+So I built this Slack bot to show you which rooms are available for **X** minutes.

+The Roomicorn checks to see which rooms are empty for the number of minutes you've requested and returns a list of available rooms.
+This is all done with the helpful `FreeBusy` Google Calendar API method.

+{% img 2016/screen-roomicorn.jpg magick:resize:400 alt:'Screenshot of the Slack Roomicorn' %}